BananoCoin/natrium-android-wallet/README.md

 ### Contributing

-All Kalium Wallet development happens on GitHub.
+All Natrium Wallet development happens on GitHub.
 Contributions are always welcome.

 To Contribute: